Pavel Bucha

-Pavel Bucha (born 11 March 1998) is a Czech professional footballer who plays as a midfielder for Viktoria Plzeň in the Fortuna Liga.
+Pavel Bucha (born 11 March 1998) is a Czech professional footballer who plays as a midfielder for FC Cincinnati in Major League Soccer.

 Club career

 He made his league debut in Slavia's Fortuna Liga 0–1 loss at Jihlava on 17 February 2018.
 In June 2018, he was sent back to the Slavia junior squad following his refusal to extend his contract.
 In July, Bucha terminated his contract with Slavia Prague on the grounds that removing him from the first team had constituted a breach of contract by the club.
 Immediately after, he signed a four-year deal with rivals Viktoria Plzeň.

+On 7 February 2024, Bucha signed a contract with Major League Soccer club FC Cincinnati until 2026, with a club option for 2027.

 International career

 In October 2021 he was called up to the senior Czech Republic squad and was on the bench against Belarus.